 One of the best features of the Great Smoky Mountains is the rich history of the area and the little towns you’ll find nestled in the ancient hills.

 There’s amazing cuisine found in these parts, whether it’s in a humble pancake house or an upscale eatery offering fresh fish and steaks.

-Great Smoky Mountains National Park weather in November is pleasant.
-Amid all the gorgeous fall color, you’ll also find an abundance of places for a picnic.
+The Great Smoky Mountains National Park weather in November is pleasant.
+Amid all the gorgeous fall colors, you’ll also find many places for a picnic.